Elwinc2799/ClickBites/README.md

-I'll add the instructions to create the `next.config.js` file after the Front-End setup and before the Back-End setup section.
+Absolutely, I've included your requirement into the Back-End Setup section.

-Here's the updated content:
+Here's the modified content:

 # ClickBites - ABSA Restaurant Recommendation System